 Growing out of recommendations in the State Criminal Justice Plan, staff initiated a state crime victimization survey modeled on the U.S. Department of Justice, Bureau of Justice Statistics' Crime Victimization Survey, and similar efforts in other states.
-A final report of this effort has been drafted and is undergoing staff review.
+A final report is complete and will be published soon.